bbangert/beaker/beaker/docs/configuration.rst

     ``files.nowhere.com`` then it should be set to ``.nowhere.com``.

     Defaults to the current domain in its entirety.

+    Alternatively, the domain can be set dynamically on the session by calling, see :ref:`cookie_attributes`.

 key (**required**, string)
     Name of the cookie key used to save the session under.